 The practice manager is involved in managing all of the business aspects of the practice such as making sure that the right systems are in place to provide a high quality of patient care, human resources, finance, patient safety, premises and equipment and information technology.
 The practice manager supports the GPs and other medical professionals with delivering patient services and also helps to develop extended services to enhance patient care.

 Receptionists provide an important link for patients with the practice and are your initial contact point for general enquiries.
 They can provide basic information on services and results and direct you to the right person depending on your health issue or query.
 Receptionists make the patient appointments with the GPs and nurses.

-Deputy Secretary and Carers Lead
+Practice Secretary and Carers Lead

 Mental Health Nurse - provides a weekly clinic to provide mental health support.

 Diabetes Specialist Nurse - a monthly clinic for patients with complex diabetes problems.

 Physiotherapists - clinics twice a week with Jan Hadley to provide physiotherapy and musculo-skeletal services.